Business Calculators

 • Confusing markup with margin when setting prices.

-• Leaving out overhead, discounts, payment fees, returns, shipping, or taxes.
+• Leaving out overhead, labor, discounts, payment fees, returns, shipping, inventory loss, or taxes.

 • Treating gross margin as net profit after all business expenses.